googleapis/gapic-generator-go/cmd/gen-go-sample/README.md

 - sample configuration written in gapic config*

 Note: We are in the process of moving sample configuration out of gapic config into a separate sample config yaml file.
 Refer to sample config spec for how to [config a sample](https://github.com/googleapis/gapic-generator/blob/master/src/main/proto/com/google/api/codegen/samplegen/v1p2/sample_config_v1p2.proto).
-Before that, samples can be generated from the [gapic config](https://github.com/googleapis/gapic-generator/blob/master/src/main/proto/com/google/api/codegen/config.proto).
+Before that, samples can be configured using [gapic config](https://github.com/googleapis/gapic-generator/blob/master/src/main/proto/com/google/api/codegen/config.proto).

 Installation
 ===========================